-Long days and lots of sunshine are beckoning.
-Turn off the TV, shut down the computer, and gather the troops around.
+Long days and lots of sunshine are finally upon us.
+Turn off the TV, shut down the computer and gather the troops.
 Outdoor activities are the perfect cure for the boredom that typically sets in just a day or two after school ends.
-You can combine family time, health and fitness, and a big dose of fun.
+You can combine family time, health and fitness and a big dose of fun.

 When you're playing outdoors in the summer, it's important to stay hydrated.
-Call a water break at least every thirty minutes, and make sure everyone drinks enough.
-It's also important to wear sunhats and sunglasses.
+Call a water break at least every 30 minutes, and make sure everyone drinks enough.
+It's also important to wear sun hats and sunglasses.
 And, of course, make sure everyone wears sunscreen, and reapply it every two hours (more often if you're really working up a sweat or if you're in the water).